xieweiAlex/English_Learning/words/2025/words-Oct-25.md

 Here are the words I need help:

 -----------------------

+Fleece
+- Meaning: To cheat, swindle, or overcharge someone dishonestly.
+- Usage: Commonly used in informal situations when discussing financial deception.
+- Examples:
+  - "The company was accused of fleecing its customers".
+  - "He was fleeced out of his life savings".
+  - "Don't let that salesman fleece you".

 **Turbid**
 - **Definition**: (Of a liquid) cloudy, opaque, or thick with suspended matter; unclear or confused.